ClouDesire/docusaurus/docs/glossary.md

 ## Virtual Machine Configuration

-The minimum cloud resources required to operate a Docker application managed by the platform.
+The minimum cloud resources required to operate a BareVM product managed by the platform.